-With the open world and flexible order for completing quests, Breath of the Wild allows plenty of chances for the player to practice self-awareness, particularly with regards to self-assessment and analysis.
-This thinking skill is used on two fronts: "self" analysis of Link and his materials, weapons, and armor, as well as actual self-analysis of a player's strengths and weaknesses as a player.
-When the player has to determine if Link has the proper materials, weapons, armor, and shields, the player is practicing these cognitive thinking skills with a stand-in, Link.
-When they take the time to extend this evaluation and analysis to themselves, thinking about whether they are a better distance or close-quarters fighter, for example, they will have a better chance at defeating a difficult monster.
-It may result in an easier kill or simply use less resources, but either way, it will allow the player to be more successful at the game.
-A lack of self-awareness will make the game significantly harder.
+With the open world and flexible order for completing quests, Breath of the Wild allows plenty of chances for the player to get self-awareness practice that spans the subskills of self-assessment, reflection, social awareness, and empathy.
+Players must analyze Link and his materials, weapons, and armor, as well as their own strengths and weaknesses as a player.
+They must determine if Link has the proper materials, weapons, armor, and shields, but also whether they are a better fighting from a distance or in close-quarters, or if they have a chance at defeating a difficult monster.

 Managing our actions, thoughts, and feelings.